zhasiyu0225/zhasiyu0225.github.io/_pages/about.md

 Jiangtao Gong, Teng Han, Siling Guo, Jiannan Li, **Siyu Zha**, Liuxin Zhang, Feng Tian,  Qianying Wang, Yong Rui
 - To appear in the ACM Symposium on User Interface Software and Technology (UIST’21).
-- HoloBoard, an interactive large-format pseudo-holographic display system for lecture-based classes.
-With its unique properties of immersive visual display and transparent screen, we designed and implemented a rich set of novel interaction techniques like immersive presentation, role-play, and lecturing behind the scenes that are potentially valuable for lecturing in class.
+- In this paper, we present HoloBoard, an interactive large-format pseduo-holographic display system for lecture based classes.
+With its unique properties of immersive visual display and transparent screen, we designed and implemented a rich set of novel interaction techniques like immersive presentation, role-play, and lecturing behind the scene that are potentially valuable for lecturing in class.
+We conducted a controlled experimental study to compare a HoloBoard class with a normal class through measuring students’ learning outcomes and three dimensions of engagement (i.e., behavioral, emotional, and cognitive engagement).
+We used pre-/post- knowledge tests and multimodal learning analytics to measure students’ learning outcomes and learning experiences.
+Results indicated that the lecture-based class utilizing HoloBoard lead to slightly better learning outcomes and a significantly higher level of student engagement.
+Given the results, we discussed the impact of HoloBoard as an immersive media in the classroom setting and suggest several design implications for deploying HoloBoard in immersive teaching practices.

 </div>
 </div>